tarikguney/todoapp/README.md

 # How to run?

-- Clone it with `git clone git@github.com:tarikguney/todoapp`
+- Clone it with `git clone https://github.com/tarikguney/todoapp.git` (or `git clone git@github.com:tarikguney/todoapp.git` if you have SSH installed.)
 - Make sure you have Angular CLI installed.
 If you don't have it, then run `npm install @angular/cli` to install it.
 - Install all of the dependencies by running `npm install` in the same directory this project resides on your local machine.
 - Run `ng serve` in the location where `todoapp` source code resides.
 Angular, by default, uses `4200` port.
 You can change it by passing `--port [portnumber]` flag.
 For instance, `ng serve --port 4201`